prayerslayer/clever10/README.md

 Custom cards for [Piatnik's Smart 10](https://www.piatnik.com/spiele/marken/smart-10/smart-10) quiz game!
 [DEMO](demo.pdf)

+So, is this Very Easy?
+The answer is: Maybe?!
+This project alleviates only the problem of card layout (to some extent, see below).
+You still have the problems of content creation (someone needs to come up with questions and answer options) and card production (printing, cutting).

 **CAVEATS**

 * Obviously not an official project by Piatnik
+* In my one try I didn't get the sizing of the cards 100% right

 ## Installation